 Syria has denied all allegations that government forces used chemical weapons.
-State-controlled media have claimed rebel forces carried out nerve gas attacks this week, and the state news agency SANA reported that soldiers found evidence of this while searching tunnels in the capital city used by "armed terrorists."
+State-controlled media have claimed rebel forces carried out nerve-gas attacks this week, and the state news agency SANA reported that soldiers found evidence of this while searching tunnels in the capital city used by "armed terrorists."

-Pentagon chief Chuck Hagel told reporters that Obama has asked the Defense Department for a range of options available if U.S. forces are ordered to take action against the Damascus government.
+Pentagon chief Chuck Hagel told reporters that Mr. Obama has asked the Defense Department for a range of options available if U.S. forces are ordered to take action against the Damascus government.

-The U.S. and other world powers have been pushing for a United Nations-led investigation of the chemical weapons allegations, and a top U.N. official arrived in Damascus Saturday to push for access to the site where rockets loaded with poison gas were launched.
+The U.S. and other world powers have been pushing for a United Nations-led investigation of the chemical-weapons allegations, and a top U.N. official arrived in Damascus Saturday to push for access to the site where rockets loaded with poison gas were launched.

-Syrian opposition leaders and activists have released video of large numbers of bodies - many of them of young children - that bear no signs of physical violence of blood.
-Those pictures, and separate scenes from hospitals showing patients writhing in agony without apparent wounds - are said to be persuasive indications that they were victims of an attack that used nerve gas or some other deadly chemical agent.
+Syrian opposition leaders and activists have released video of large numbers of bodies - many of them young children - that bear no signs of physical violence of blood.
+Those pictures, and separate scenes from hospitals showing patients writhing in agony without apparent wounds - are said to be persuasive indications that they were victims of a attack that used nerve gas or some other deadly chemical agent.

-Iran's new president, Hassan Rouhani, condemned the use of chemical weapons in Syria.
+Iran's new president, Hassan Rouhani condemned the use of chemical weapons in Syria.
 State-controlled media in Tehran report he did not assess blame against either side in his comments on Saturday.
-Iran is Syria's ally, and its Foreign Ministry has previously said evidence indicates that Syrian rebels launched the attack.
+Iran is Syria's ally, and its foreign ministry has previously said evidence indicates that Syrian rebels launched the attack.